 Here is Jacob’s story, as told by his mum, Elaine…

-My husband, Marcus was heading to A&J Opticians in Torrington for an eye test with our youngest son, Reuben who was 10 at the time and I encouraged him to take Jacob for a check-up too as I couldn’t remember the last time he went.
+In August 2018 my husband Marcus was heading to A&J Opticians in Torrington for an eye test with our youngest son Reuben, who was 10 at the time.
+I encouraged him to take Jacob for a check-up too as I couldn’t remember the last time he went.
 When it came to Jacob’s turn they did all the routine checks and when they covered his right eye and asked him to read the board he replied that he couldn’t see anything.

 Initially the optometrist thought he was joking around but after a visual field test – something they don’t usually offer children – they found his peripheral vision was compromised and we were referred to North Devon District Hospital in Barnstaple for an ophthalmology assessment.

-We had an appointment come through for the November which seemed so far away and from August to November, Jacob began to experience headaches and vomited almost every morning - we couldn’t wait for the appointment so took him to A&E.
+We had an appointment come through for the November which seemed so far away.
+Then Jacob began to experience headaches, and vomited almost every morning - we couldn’t wait for the appointment so took him to A&E.

 “Even though I had thought Jacob could have a tumour on his brain, nothing prepared me for hearing those words from the consultant and my sobbing was uncontrollable.”